The Layoff Guide

 You must have earned at least 680 hours of work in your base period.

-• You must be unemployed through no fault of your own
+• You separated from your Washington job through no fault of your own

-• You must be able and available to work
+• You are able and available for full-time Washington work

-How to File for Unemployment in Washington — Step by Step
+How to File for Unemployment in Washington, Step by Step

 1. 1Visit esd.wa.gov and create a SecureAccess Washington (SAW) account